A Singular Woodbury and Pseudo-Determinant Matrix Identities and Application to Gaussian Process Regression: Introduction

-The outline of the paper is as follows.
-In \Cref{sec:notation}, we briefly overview the generalized inverses of matrices.
-In \Cref{sec:main}, we present our main results.
-Applications to the Gaussian process regression are given in \Cref{sec:app}.
+The paper is organized as follows.
+In \Cref{sec:notation}, we provide a brief overview of the generalized inverses of matrices.
+Our main results are presented in \Cref{sec:main}.
+Applications to the Gaussian process regression are discussed in \Cref{sec:app}.
 We present a numerical analysis in \Cref{sec:num}. \Cref{sec:conclusion} concludes the paper.
-Proofs of the main results are given in \Cref{sec:pf}.
-The required formulations for Gaussian process regression are briefly described in \Cref{sec:gpr}.
+Supporting proofs of the main results can be found in \Cref{sec:pf}.
+The necessary formulations for Gaussian process regression are outlined in \Cref{sec:gpr}.
+The dataset used in our numerical analysis is described in \Cref{sec:dataset}.